 The best Thai food for kids in Koh Samui usually contain little to no chilli.
 After all, children of any nationality aren’t introduced to spicy food before they show interest in it.

-Check out below the most popular Thai dishes for children; your little ones will certainly enjoy their holiday in Samui feasting on these favourite Thai dishes for children.
-And, just in case they would like to eat something else, western food is also very popular and can easily be found in Samui and throughout Thailand in general.
+Your little ones will certainly enjoy their holiday in Koh Samui enjoying these favourite Thai dishes.
+In case they would like to eat something else, western food is also very popular and can easily be found on the island, and throughout Thailand in general.

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Jungle Adventure

 - Sea Kayaking at Ang Thong Marine Park